 Kitchen Countertop: Granite vs. Quartz

-Stone is one of the best favourites when it comes to the selection of kitchen countertop.
-Many homeowners like the wide array of patterns and colours but most would stuck at the choice of granite or quartz.
+Stone is one of the best favorites when it comes to the selection of kitchen countertop.
+Many homeowners like the wide array of patterns and colors but most would stuck at the choice of granite or quartz.
 Granite is a natural stone while quartz is manufactured using natural quartz, pigment and resin.
-Quartz can never outshine granite’s unique, natural patterns but it is available in wider choices of colours.
+Quartz can never outshine granite’s unique, natural patterns but it is available in wider choices of colors.

 It certainly is a difficult decision to make considering you’ve probably spent countless nights thinking on layouts and designs.
 Here is a simple guide to help you pick between granite and quartz to suit your kitchen usage, functionality and aesthetics preferences.

 As with any material, the visual differences between granite and quartz are of individual preference.
 Go for granite if you fancy a unique look but be aware that uniformity in patterns may be difficult to achieve.
 Quartz, on the other hand, is available in a wider range of colours, patterns and even textures.